-There is just one drug and alcohol rehab center where people living in Windham, Maine, can find treatment for substance abuse.
-The treatment facility mainly offers substance abuse treatment for young mothers who struggle with a substance use disorder or an eating disorder.
+There is just one drug and alcohol rehab center where people living in Windham, ME, can find addiction treatment.
+The facility mainly offers treatment for young mothers who struggle with a substance use disorder or an eating disorder.

-But they also provide some counseling for mental health issues and medications to ease the detoxification process.
+But it also provides some counseling for mental health issues and medications to ease the detoxification process.
 Both residential treatment and outpatient programs are offered here.

 Rehab Centers In Windham, Maine